drehnstrom/temp-redshift-to-bq/labs/2-Schema Migration from Redshift to BigQuery/instructions/en.md

   location="us");
 ```

-4. Create the clustered table using the following statement (_this command will take a minute or so to run_).
+4. Create the clustered table using the following statement (_this command will take a minute or two to run_).

 ```
 CREATE OR REPLACE TABLE